garyhtou/Hack-Club-All-Hands-Counter/README.md

 Welcome!
 This repo is used by the `Hand Counter` Slack bot on the [Hack Club Slack](https://hackclub.com).
 All the bot does is count the number of hands in the `#all-hands` channel 🤷‍♂️ and then update the channel topic with a random message template from [`messages.json`](/messages.json).

-The code for the slack bot itself is Unfortunately in my private Personal API repo to prevent spinning up another Heroku dynos.
+The code for the slack bot is unfortunately in my private Personal API repo to prevent spinning up another Heroku dyno.

 ---